 I normalize the total population to 1 and assume that different workers have different units of effective labor.
-To simplify the discussion, I assume that there are two types of labor, high-skill and low-skill, and there is no comparative advantage difference between these two types of labor (I return to comparative advantage later).
-The only difference is that high-skill labor, which makes up a fraction φ^H of the population, has λ^H units of effective labor, while the remaining $\phi^L = 1 - \phi^H$ low-skill labor has only $\lambda^U < \lambda^H$ units of effective labor.
+To simplify the discussion, I assume that there are two types of labor, high-skill and low-skill, and there is no comparative advantage difference between these two types of labor (I generalize this later).
+The only difference is that high-skill workers, which make up a fraction φ^H of the population, have λ^H units of effective labor, while the remaining $\phi^U = 1 - \phi^H$ low-skill workers have only $\lambda^U < \lambda^H$ units of effective labor.
 This specification ensures that both high-skill and low-skill workers could be performing some of the same tasks.
 It also implies that wage inequality is pinned down by λ^H/λ^U -a feature I relax later.